fhoedemakers/pico-infonesPlus/README.md

 I contributed by adding SD card and menu support.
 For this reasons I made code changes to the emulator for accommodating the menu and SD card.

 NES gamepad support contributed by [PaintYourDragon](https://github.com/PaintYourDragon) & [Adafruit](https://github.com/adafruit).
-If using Pimoroni Pico DV Demo Base: NES controller clock, latch and data go to pins 14, 15 and 16, respectively.
-If Adafruit DVI Breakout build, it's pins 6, 7, 8 instead.
+If using Pimoroni Pico DV Demo Base: NES controller clock, latch and data go to GPIO pins 14, 15 and 16, respectively.
+If Adafruit DVI Breakout build, it's GPIO pins 6, 7, 8 instead.
 Gamepad should be powered from 3.3V when connected to Pico GPIO, not 5V as usual...seems to work OK regardless.

 ![Image](assets/nes-controller-pinout.png)